Selling Your Home in California: Legal Aspects You Need to Know

 Can I sell a house with asbestos in California?

 In California, yes, you can sell a house that has asbestos in it.
 It’s very important to let possible buyers know about the asbestos.
-Being open and honest is the law and builds trust.
+Being open and honest is the law, and trust is built.
 You might want to talk to a real estate buyer or lawyer about the transparency rules.

 What steps should I take before selling a house with asbestos?

-- Disclosure: If there is asbestos, tell people who might buy the house.
+- Disclosure: Tell people who might buy the house if there is asbestos.

 - Inspection: Get an inspector to look at the amount of asbestos.

-- Options for Remediation: If you need to get rid of asbestos, you could hire professionals or give buyers price quotes from pros.
+- Options for Remediation: If you need to remove asbestos, hire professionals or give buyers price quotes from pros.

 How does having asbestos affect the sale price of a house?

-Because of the risks and possible cleanup costs, asbestos can make a house less valuable.
-Giving clear information about the problem and any fixes can help keep its value.
+Asbestos can make a house less valuable because of the risks and possible cleanup costs.
+Clear information about the problem and any fixes can help keep its value.

 Are there any risks if I don’t disclose asbestos when selling my home?